Topper (film): Reception

+Critical

+Modern Screen’s Leo Townsend described the film as "one of the most original and cleverly presented that we've seen for some time" and wrote that the "photographic effects are outstanding - and each one of the occasions when Constance Bennett and Cary Grant fade into thin air is more uproarious than the last".
+He praised Roland Young for providing most of the laughs and commented, "he steals the show - though this is the widely heralded 'come-back' picture of Constance Bennett.
+Constance proves that she deserves another chance, however, by giving an excellent performance and looking pretty beautiful besides".

+Variety gave a positive review, and described it as "a weird and baffling tale of spiritualism … It is carefully made, excellently photographed, and adroitly employs mechanical illusions and trick sound effects".
+The performances were also well received : "Cary Grant and Constance Bennett … do their assignments with great skill.
+Roland Young carries the brunt of the story and does it well."

+The Film Daily described the film as "the most novel picture made in a long time" and wrote that the "production is so unorthodox in technique that it will no doubt cause a lot of comment".
+The review praised it as an "uproarious comedy", and credited the director and the performances of the cast, and predicted, "The picture should do much to re-establish Miss Bennett to her former position as a comedienne."

+Box office and impact

 Topper was a box-office hit, and gave a boost to the careers of all the lead actors, in particular Cary Grant, who moved from this film into a sequence of classic screwball comedies such as The Awful Truth (1937), Bringing Up Baby (1938), and Holiday (1938).
 Constance Bennett, previously known as more of a "clothes-horse" than an actress, received very good notices, and Roach reunited her with director McLeod and screenwriters Jevne and Moran, as well as Billie Burke and Alan Mowbray, in Merrily We Live (1938).

 Awards and honors

 Topper was nominated for Academy Awards for Best Actor in a Supporting Role for Roland Young - his only nomination - and Best Sound, Recording for Elmer Raguse.

 The film is recognized by American Film Institute in these lists: